Safety & Accessibility

 - Please stay seated, keep aisle clear and do not disturb other passengers.

 - Seats in front of the bus are reserved for elders, passengers with disabilities and those needing child seats.

 - Use headphones when listening to personal music devices.

 - For safety and sanitary reasons, all passengers are required to wear shoes and shirts, and limit odors that disturb other passengers.

-- Offensive language including, but not limited to, racial slurs or derogatory remarks based on race, gender or sexual orientation is prohibited on Stagecoach vehicles.
+- Offensive language including, but not limited to, racial slurs or derogatory remarks based on race, gender or sexual orientation is prohibited on Tri-Valley Transit vehicles.

 - Keep all food and beverages in closed containers.

-- The Stagecoach bus driver has the right to refuse service to those who do not comply with the Stagecoach Code of Conduct.
+- The Tri-Valley Transit bus driver has the right to refuse service to those who do not comply with the Tri-Valley Transit Code of Conduct.

 The safety and comfort of our riders comes first